Camping on Lake Chatuge in Hiawassee, Georgia

 Keep the natural theme going with a visit to Chehaw Park.
 The park was started by Jim Fowler of Wild Kingdom fame.
 Before you head home, get a pimento cheese sandwich and freshly baked cookie from The Cookie Shoppe.

 Go all out in Columbus for a weekend of thrills.
-Get your heart pumping immediately with a free fall and zip line into Alabama on the Blue Heron Adventure Course, part of the adventure activities at Whitewater Express.
+Get your heart pumping immediately with a free fall and zip line into Alabama on the Blue Heron Zipline Adventure Park, part of the adventure activities at Whitewater Express.

 Upon your return from Alabama, walk into town for lunch at The Black Cow.
 Treat yourself to the pimento cheeseburger, voted by Garden and Gun magazine as one of the best burgers in Georgia.